eduardo-vitral/scalefree/README.md

 ### References

-The method and some applications are discussed in the following paper:
+The method and some applications are discussed in the following papers:
 ```
    `Scale-free dynamical models for galaxies:
     flattened densities in spherical potentials'